 - 1VerdictThe Kia e-Niro is our favourite electric family car.
 It's a great SUV with up to 282 miles of driving range, plus stacks of standard equipment

-- 2Range, battery & charging - currently readingIf our experience of living with the Hyundai Kona is anything to go by, the e-Niro should do 260 miles in normal use
+- 2Range, battery & charging - currently readingIf our experience of living with the Hyundai Kona is anything to go by, the longer-range version of the Kia e-Niro should do 260 miles in normal use

 - 3Running costsThe Kia e-Niro isn’t the cheapest compact SUV by a long way, but within the electric-car class it’s great value, despite a short service interval

 - 4Electric motor, drive & performanceMost importantly, the e-Niro is comfortable and smooth to drive, but it also has up to 201bhp for a surprising turn of speed